timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-08-27
+# Objectives for Today 2024-08-28

+- Playtesting and debbugging whatever is happening with the network issues (blinking cars).
 - Fix timing beams to ensure they are not faulty again, at least as best we can ensure...
-- Send car update packets over UDP instead of TCP.
-- Admin control to change the update packets per second.
-- Try the matrix "orthogonal-normalization" thing to see if it fixes disappearing cars/wheels.
-- Playtest around noon ET **ONLY** if all the above is completed.
+- Create some scripts / helpers to upload "patches" to the GameServer.
+- Add ability to create a public release as a "release" mode build.
+- Trying to track down and fix a few major issues from yesterday.